artemis-platform/artemis_platform/DEVELOPMENT.md

 ### Browser Testing

-Atlas requires headless chrome for browser-based testing.
+Artemis requires headless chrome for browser-based testing.

 It can be installed locally on the command-line using `brew cask install chromedriver`.